desaiashu/maya/README.md

 - Refresh (updates the chat list and recent messages)
 - Update profile (updates a user's username/avatar)
 - Auth / verify (sms based authentication)

+### Data types

+ChatInfo
+Chats follow a discussion protocol
+"maya" is the base protocol
+"perspectives" is a protocol to offer more perspectives "annotations" is a protocol for annotations

 ---